mgtools/guttree/README.md

 Click [here](#setting-up-required-programs-and-packages) for details about installing/setting up prerequisites.

-### Buidling phylogenetic Tree by marker profile distance averaging method
+### Buidling Phylogenetic Tree by marker profile distance averaging method
 In this section we will describe the steps and the code used to build a phylogenetic tree given list of contigs.
 The algorithm starts from a set of contigs or genomes (depending on the completeness of your datasets) to a phylogenetic tree representing these contigs.
 The main steps involved for this pipeline is as follows:

 * [Prediction protien coding genes from contigs or genomes](#prediction-protien-coding-genes-from-contigs-or-genomes)